2022- Donna Magid, M.D., M.Ed.

 LENGTH: Drag the angle measurements laterally, just off legs, to clear the playing field.
 Open the LENGTH tool.

 FEMUR Landmarks are the most proximal ossified femoral head superior pole and the most distal intercondylar point mid distal articular femur.
 Round up anything greater or equal to .x5 to next tenth; report only one digit to right of decimal point.

 TIBIA landmarks (you may have to move femur lines off femurs to clear field) are the most proximal ossified point between the tibial spines, and the most distal mid articular plafond.

 Caveat: get in the habit of consistency; ie drop the little box landmark that determines the measurement line in the same way each time—try to bisect the box by centering it over chosen bony landmark.
 Actually takes some practice.

 “This is a boy, chronologic age 5 yrs 6 months.
 The mechanical axes lower extremities are 2 degrees valgus right, zero degrees valgus left.
 No significant pelvic obliquity, no definite focal asymmetry.

 The right femur measures approximately 20,4 cm, the left 20.9 cm, 5 mm longer.

-The right tibia measures approximately 16.7 cm, the right 16.0 cm, 7 mm shorter; total discrepancy 2 mm”
+The right tibia measures approximately 16.7 cm, the left 16.0 cm, 7 mm shorter; total discrepancy 2 mm”

 Report the facts; one need not further opine on ‘normal/abnormal’.
 Occasionally I add an opinion for children in that tricky 2-3 yr period where bowing resolves (“Likely within limits for a girl 21 months old” but don’t if unsure of your judgment/experience.
 Remember (read the Lower Extremity hand out!) girls lose physiologic bowing slightly earlier, 20-24 months, boys 24-28 months.